Lang EN DE FR SE

 These six industry pages are the ones with the longest track record.
 Webac equipment runs in foundry shakeout, mining screens, chemical reactor zones, paper machine screens and steel mill conveyor lines as well.
 Ask us and we'll point you at the nearest reference.

-Case studies preview Named reference customers and case studies per industry will be wired on the paid build.
+Named reference customers and detailed case studies per industry available on request.

 Application enquiry